aledrocomic/gocomicwriter/README.md

 - Crash safety: on panic, write a crash report and autosave snapshot; on open, fall back to the latest valid backup if the manifest is unreadable.
 - Structured logging via Go's slog with simple env configuration; optional rotating file via GCW_LOG_FILE.
 - Core domain model in internal/domain and a public JSON schema at docs/comic.schema.json.
-- Basic desktop UI shell (behind build tag `fyne`) with a placeholder canvas editor that shows page/trim/bleed guides, simple pan/zoom, and File→Open/Save.
+- Basic desktop UI shell (behind build tag `fyne`) with a placeholder canvas editor that shows page/trim/bleed guides, simple pan/zoom, and File→New/Open/Save.
+The UI can start without a project and lets you create one from within the app.
 - Sample project manifest at tmp_proj/comic.json (with backups under tmp_proj/backups/).
 - Unit tests for core packages (storage, logging, crash, version, schema).